tmonk/stata-workbench/CONTRIBUTING.md

 - `chore:`, `docs:`, `style:`, `refactor:`, `test:` for changes that don't affect the production code (no release)

 ## Automated Releases
-This project uses `semantic-release` to automate versioning and publishing.
-- **Releases**: Happen automatically on push/merge to the `main` branch.
-- **Notes**: Generated automatically from commit history into `CHANGELOG.md`.
-- **Publishing**: Automated to both the VS Code Marketplace and Open VSX Registry via GitHub Actions.
+This project uses `semantic-release` to automate versioning and publishing to the VS Code Marketplace and Open VSX Registry via GitHub Actions.

+- Releases trigger automatically on push to `main`.
+- `CHANGELOG.md` is updated automatically.

 ## Manual Packaging (Local Debugging)
 - Build VSIX: `npm run package:dist` (outputs to `dist/`).